-Kelowna’s central location makes it an ideal starting place to branch out and find diverse experiences and landscapes.
+Kelowna’s central location makes it an ideal starting place to branch out and find diverse experiences and landscapes on a summer road trip.
 Translation: Wider exploration means deeper connection.
 Follow routes far into the mountains and soak in healing waters that filter from cracks and crevices of the earth; journey into sprawling and sunny wine country; explore the base of one of BC’s tallest peaks or one of Canada’s highest waterfalls; or wander sweeping ranchlands and Canada’s only desert in BC’s interior.
 Explore deeper—and connect more—by following new paths in BC.

 (Minimum 2 Days)

 This vibrant city is the gateway to the Canadian Rockies, vast wine and grassland country, and northern landscapes.
 Spend a few days in Kelowna wandering among more than 40 vineyards with award-winning wines and dining experiences, hike the trails that surround the city, cycle the Myra Canyon trestles, or lounge on sandy beaches that dot Okanagan Lake.
-With Kelowna as your starting point, the mountains, the views, and the experiences continue to expand—and your perspective expands along with it.
+With Kelowna as your starting point for your getaway, the mountains, the views, and the experiences continue to expand—and your perspective expands along with it.

 (Loop – 5 Days Minimum)